dosodrac/dosodrac/README.md

 ### Hi, I'm David 👋

 - 👨‍🎓 I’m a third year computer science student at Goldsmiths, University of London.
-- 🗃️  I’m working on my final project based on deep learning and natural language processing.
+- 🗃️  I’m working on my final project based on Real-time Convolutional Neural Networks for Emotion Classification
 - 🔍 Check out more about my projects <a href="https://davidcardoso.notion.site/">here</a>
 - 📫 You can reach me <a href = "mailto: dosodrac@pm.me">here</a>